[Ed note: A version of this story first ran in 2016, on the Friday before Martin Luther King Day. It is still relevant — perhaps more so — today.]

-On Monday, newspapers and local TV news stations will all dutifully cover what is, indeed, a singular accomplishment.
-To mark Martin Luther King Day, some 140,000 Philadelphians will turn out to participate in more than 1,800 community service projects throughout the region.
+Today, newspapers and local TV news stations will all dutifully cover what is the strangest Martin Luther King Day on record, a mostly virtual version mostly virtual version of the community service projects that ordinarily bring out some 140,000 residents to participate in more than 1,800 community service projects throughout the region.

 I remember the offense some African-American leaders took when it was announced that the project would be led by a Wofford protege, who was, and remains, white and Jewish.
 I remember the halting first steps: the 1,000 volunteers in year one, gradually growing thereafter.